Insights

 • San Francisco

-In 2011, San Francisco became the first U. S. city to require bird-safe measures in new construction and major renovations of certain buildings.
+In 2011, San Francisco became the first U. S. city to require bird-safe measures for new building construction and replacement facades.

 • Chicago